SERVICE / WEB DEVELOPMENT / AI AUTOMATION

 OpenAI for general reasoning.
 Anthropic for long-context and tone-sensitive work.
 ElevenLabs for voice synthesis.
 Vapi or Retell for orchestrating voice agents.
 OpenPipe for fine-tuning where the use case warrants.
 Choice is driven by what the use case needs, not by what is fashionable.

-Can the agent integrate with my existing CRM and scheduling tool?
+Can the AI system integrate with my existing CRM, calendar, forms, and email?

 Usually yes.
 The studio builds on HubSpot, Salesforce, Pipedrive, Cal.com, Acuity, Mews, Airtable, Notion, Google Sheets, Resend, Twilio, and Slack.
-The scope call confirms which systems the agent reads from and writes to.
+The scope call confirms which systems the automation or agent reads from and writes to, from lead capture through follow-up.

-What happens when the agent does not know the answer?
+What happens when the AI does not know the answer?

-The fallback is built into the agent before launch.
+The fallback is built in before launch.
 Voice agents transfer the call with context.
 Chat agents hand off to a tagged email with the conversation summary.
+Automations escalate to a person when confidence is low.
 Escalation rules are defined in the scope, not figured out at runtime.

 Scope drives the price.
-A single-channel chat agent on an existing site and a multi-channel voice plus chat agent integrated into the full CRM stack are different engagement shapes.
+An advisory engagement, a single-channel chat agent on an existing site, and a multi-channel automation wired into the full CRM stack are different shapes of work.
 The first call sizes the scope before the studio quotes.

 ALSO HERE

-An agent that knows the business, not a chatbot on a FAQ.
+An AI system that knows the business, not a chatbot on a FAQ.

-Bring the use case and the integrations.
-The first call settles whether voice, chat, or workflow is the right shape.
+Bring the use case and the systems the team already runs.
+The first call settles whether the right shape is consulting, automation, an agent, or an integration.